coolpalani/opencontrail/kubernetes/README.md

-## DEPLOY KUBERNETES WITH OPENCONTRAIL CNI ON AWS
+## DEPLOYING KUBERNETES WITH OPENCONTRAIL CNI ON AWS

 ### LAUNCH INSTANCES ON AWS (Manual)

+NOTE: If you are interested in an automated instatiation of AWS instances, please follow this play

     * Ansible Instance  (x1)